gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 - API or DSL to query the resolved classpath.
 - Validation of target platform.

+### Test cases

+- Given `a` requires `b` requires `c`.
+    - When the source for `a` is compiled, the compile classpath contains the Jar for `b` but not the Jar for `c`.
+- Reasonable error message when building a library with a dependency cycle.
+- Error cases as above.

 ### Implementation:

 The implementation should continue to build on the dependency resolution engine.

-- TBD
+- When the meta-data for a Java library is assembled, attach the Jar
+    - Select the `JarBinarySpec` to use from the Java library's set of binaries.
+Fail if there aren't exactly one.
+    - Add a `PublishArtifact` implementation for this `JarBinarySpec`.

+## Story: Compatible variant of Java library is selected

+When a Java library has multiple target Java platforms, select a compatible variant of its dependencies, or fail when none available.

+- When compiling Java library variant for Java `n`, then from the target library select the Jar binary with the highest target platform that is <= 'n'
+- Fail when there is no such Jar binary.
+For example, when building for Java 7, fail if a required library has target platform Java 9.

+### Test cases

+- Consume a Java library that has different required libraries for each target platform.
+For example, for Java 7 it requires library 'a' and for Java 9 it requires library 'b'.

 ## Feature backlog

-Improve resolution implementation: transitive API dependencies, error messages, etc.
+- declare transitive API dependencies
+- use component model terminology in error messages
+- reporting
+- make dependency declarations managed and immutable post resolve

 # Feature: Custom component built from Java source

+This feature allows a plugin author to define a component type that is built from Java source and Java libraries.

+## Story: Plugin author defines a Jar binary built from Java source

-Allow a custom component to declare that it is built from Java source.
+Define a custom component that produces a Jar binary from Java source.
+When the jar is built, the compile time dependencies of the source are also built and the source compiled.

-Allow plugin to use compiled classes from a Java source set to build a custom binary.

-Expose a way to query the resolved compile classpath for a Java source set

-TBD
+Default Java platform and toolchains are used to build the binary.

+## Story: Plugin author defines target Java platform for Jar binary

+Allow the Java platform to be configured for an ad hoc Jar binary, but not for a Jar binary defined implicitly for Java library.
+Java toolchain should be attached to the Jar binary only after the target platform has been configured.

+Add infrastructure to model configuration to support this staged configuration, so that it can be applied elsewhere.

 ## Feature backlog

+- Allow plugin to use compiled classes from a Java source set to build a custom binary.
+- Plugin declares Jar as intermediate output rather than final output.
+- Custom component can be consumed as a Java library.
+- Allow plugin to declare variants of custom component, select matching variant.
+- Expose a way to query the resolved compile classpath for a Java source set

 # Later work